odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 ### Handling relationships

-You can define the relationships directly with a [join clause](https://laravel.com/docs/master/queries#joins).
+You can define relationships directly with a [join clause](https://laravel.com/docs/master/queries#joins).

 **Example**